Small Businesses: Ask Your Questions

 • What quality-of-life factors are covered in a community assessment?
 Affordable housing?
 Quality of schools?
 Commuting times?
 Climate?
 Recreational opportunities?
 Extent of crime?

-• In planning our new distribution center, how much can you help match our requirements for proximity to a good airport, freight rail lines and Interstate highways?
+• In planning our new distribution center, how much can you help match our requirements for proximity to a good airport, Interstate highways and freight rail lines?

 • With a growing customer base, we need to adjust our supply chain – can you help with a logistics study?

 • We are uncertain if we should rent a new facility – what information can you provide for each potential location on rents, lease terms.
 Or, if we build – what about land acquisition costs, permitting requirements and construction costs?

 • I know that a “site certification” can exist for a greenfield site, but do they also exist for a brownfield site?